 The first step in our admissions process is to contact your home school district’s Special Education office to discuss your request and review your options.
 Your home district then sends a referral packet to our school for review.
 Each referral is reviewed and evaluated individually by our intake team.
 All of our students work to meet New York State’s High School Regents Diploma expectations.
 They typically have been unsuccessful in other programs in their home district, prior to being referred to our school.

-If you’re interested in Randolph Academy or have questions, please call:
+If you’re interested in Randolph Academy or have questions, please email or call:

 If you are interested in the Residential Program on our Randolph Campus, please contact: